 I was totally right, about both the tenderizing and added flavor.

 To butterfly a boneless leg of lamb, remove the string netting they place around to hold it together.
 You need to do this anyway, if you try to season the lamb with that netting in place, well, once cooked and ready to serve, you would simply be pulling all of the seasonings off with the netting.
 So even if you are not planning to stuff your leg of lamb, remove the netting and replace it with easy to remove butcher string.
-Open the lamb up so the fat side is outside, and then, using a sharp knife, cut the thickest parts into halves, not cutting completely through, just about 3/4 of the way, and open them like a book.
+Open the lamb up so the fat side is outside, and then, using a sharp knife, cut the thickest parts into halves, not cutting completely through, just about ¾ of the way, and open them like a book.
 You can either use your hands or a meat mallet, not the tenderizing side that has spikes, but the flat side, to pound the meat into a more even thickness.
 This will allow the lamb to not only get seasoned well but also cook more evenly.
-(You can watch the video for more on how to butterfly).

 Once you have your lamb seasoned, roll it back up and tie with butcher's string at about 1 - 2-inch intervals; then stick it on the spit and tighten it firmly.
 To ensure you have a good hold on the meat, roll the spit with your hands and look for any unevenness in the way it turns, or movement in the turning action.
 Tighten more or rebalance the meat as necessary.

 *So you don't have a rotisserie?
-You could still make this recipe on the grill, but it will be a little more hands on.
-Prepare your grill for off-set cooking, bring it to the 375º and place your meat on the grids with the drip pan below; turn about every 15 minutes, or until done.
+You could still make this recipe on the grill, but it will be a little more hands-on.
+Prepare your grill for offset cooking, bring it to 375º and place your meat on the grids with the drip pan below; turn about every 15 minutes, or until done.

 Don't have a grill?
 (Why not?)
-Then heat the oven to 375º, place the lamb in a roasting pan, and cook, covered, for about 1 hour, uncover; baste with the accumulated juice, and continue to cook, uncovered, for about 30 minutes more, or until the proper internal temperature has been reached.
+Then heat the oven to 375º, place the lamb in a roasting pan, and cook, uncovered, for about 1 hour, baste with the accumulated juice, and continue to cook if needed, until the proper internal temperature has been reached.